-Water damage is among the most prevalent root causes of property insurance cases, it’s essentially the 2nd most frequent damage case.
-Water damage is 2nd to wind and hailstorm damage.
-With that in mind residents may ask does insurance cover all varieties of water damage?
-Additionally they may have many questions regarding what is covered in their insurance so they’re safe in any kind of future water accidents
+Water damage is among the most common causes of condominium insurance claims, it’s actually the second most usual damage case.
+Water damage is second only to wind and hailstorm damage.
+With that in mind condominium owners may question does insurance cover all types of water damage?
+Additionally they might have several thoughts regarding what is covered in their insurance so they’re secure in any type of future water emergencies

 - Sudden or Accidental Discharge from a blockage in the plumbing